awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-scalingpolicy-stepadjustment.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ScalingAdjustment`  <a name="cfn-autoscaling-scalingpolicy-stepadjustment-scalingadjustment"></a>
 The amount by which to scale, based on the specified adjustment type\.
 A positive value adds to the current capacity while a negative number removes from the current capacity\.
-The amount by which to scale\.
-The adjustment is based on the value that you specified in the `AdjustmentType` property \(either an absolute number or a percentage\)\.
-A positive value adds to the current capacity and a negative number subtracts from the current capacity\.
+For exact capacity, you must specify a non\-negative value\.
 *Required*: Yes
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)